 By ANDREW TAYLOR and LISA MASCARO

-McConnell and Treasury Secretary Steven Mnuchin say the business program, which involves direct subsidies to companies to keep employees on payroll and pay their rent, is on track to quickly deplete its first $350 billion infusion as business rush to apply for the aid.
+McConnell and Treasury Secretary Steven Mnuchin say the business program, which involves direct subsidies to companies to keep employees on payroll and pay their rent, is on track to quickly deplete its first $350 billion infusion as businesses rush to apply for the aid.

 Pelosi said McConnell’s request “simply can’t” advance through the Democratic-controlled House under unanimous consent.
 There’s also lone wolf Republican Thomas Massie of Kentucky, who promises to block efforts to pass such huge legislation without lawmakers present and ready to vote.

-Thursday’s Senate action comes as the government is just beginning to implement three previously passed bills to respond to the unprecedented coronavirus outbreak, which has caused grave damage to the economy in addition to the personal toll.
+The government is just beginning to implement three previously passed bills to respond to the unprecedented coronavirus outbreak, which has caused grave damage to the economy in addition to the personal toll.

 Still, signs of potential progress emerged in Washington’s effort to push cash out the door to suddenly out-of-work Americans and shuttered businesses.

 The first $1,200 direct payments to Americans are set to begin next week, Mnuchin told House Democrats during a conference call Wednesday with the administration’s coronavirus task force.

 Mnuchin also told the lawmakers that $98 billion in loans for small businesses has been approved under the program that the Trump administration wants Congress to bolster, according to a person unauthorized to discuss the private call and speaking on condition of anonymity.

 The battle is taking place with Capitol Hill virtually shut down.
 The continued spread of the virus has prompted Congress’ top security and medical officials to extend the closure to the public of the Capitol, the Capitol Visitor Center and the adjacent congressional office buildings through April.